Grenada, Mississippi: 2000 census

 There were 5,701 households, out of which 33.4% had children under the age of 18 living with them, 41.9% were married couples living together, 22.2% had a female householder with no husband present, and 32.1% were non-families.
 28.3% of all households were made up of individuals, and 12.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.52 and the average family size was 3.10.

 In the city, the population was spread out, with 27.5% under the age of 18, 9.4% from 18 to 24, 26.7% from 25 to 44, 20.5% from 45 to 64, and 15.9% who were 65 years of age or older.
 The median age was 35 years.
 For every 100 females, there were 82.5 males.
 For every 100 females age 18 and over, there were 76.5 males.

 The median income for a household in the city was $25,589, and the median income for a family was $31,316.
 Males had a median income of $27,946 versus $21,913 for females.
 The per capita income for the city was $13,734.
 About 20.3% of families and 23.6% of the population were below the poverty line, including 30.1% of those under age 18 and 27.3% of those age 65 or over.

 Education

+Historical Background

-Prior to 1966, a segregated system of schools was provided, with African-American children attending one set of schools and white children another.
-In 1966 the school system instituted a freedom of choice plan, which allowed black students to attend previously all-white schools.
-Mobs of white people congregated outside the schools to prevent African-American students from entering, and attacked young children when they left school in the afternoon.
-In 1966 white parents established the Grenada Educational Foundation, now known as Kirk Academy, as an alternative to racially-integrated education.
+Prior to 1966, a segregated system of schools was provided, with Black children attending one set of schools and White children another.
+In 1966, the school system instituted a "freedom of choice" plan, which allowed Black students to attend previously all-White schools.
+White people congregated outside the schools to prevent Black students from entering and attacked young children when they left school in the afternoon.
+In response, parents established the Grenada Educational Foundation, now known as Kirk Academy, as an alternative to racially-integrated education.

+Modern education

 Grenada, as well as Grenada County, is currently served by the Grenada School District.
+The city also hosts the Grenada Campus of Holmes Community College, located near the University of Mississippi Medical Center Grenada.
+Since its establishment in 1985, the campus has provided academic courses, technical programs, and workforce training.

+Since 2008, Holmes Community College has partnered with the University of Mississippi (Ole Miss) to offer a range of undergraduate and graduate degree programs at the Grenada campus.
+This collaboration is part of the 2+2 program, where students complete the first two years of their college education at Holmes and then transition to Ole Miss to complete their bachelor's degrees.